High School Students

 Intro to Philosophy

-The student can also take College Level Examination Program (CLEP) classes to receive college and high school credit.
+The student can also take College Level Examination Program (CLEP) tests to receive college credit.
 Credit will be awarded to students earning a minimum qualifying score equivalent to a grade of C in accordance with the “Credit-Granting Recommendations” on the College Board website for specific classes following CLEP examinations (see College at Southeastern’s online catalogue for details).

 For more information concerning the Dual Enrollment Program at the College at Southeastern, please contact the Admissions Department: